 What is an I bond?
 How do you buy an I bond?
 What are the risks?
 Are there risks?
 Who should buy I bonds?
 I bonds are a hot topic in the news because of the staggering high interest rates.
-So in this episode of Best in Wealth, I’ll answer these questions.
-I’ll help you decide if you’re the right person to buy I bonds.
+So in this episode of Best in Wealth, I will answer these questions.
+I will help you decide if you are the right person to buy I bonds.
 Listen to learn more!Are I bonds a good investment?
 Should you buy some?
 Listen to this episode of Best in Wealth to hear my thoughts! #wealth #retirement #investing #PersonalFinance #FinancialPlanning #RetirementPlanning #WealthManagement #Ibonds Click To Tweet

 Outline of This Episode

 - [10:40] How to buy an I bond

 - [13:17] The risks of buying I bonds

 - [19:00] Who should buy an I bond

 “I bonds” is just another name for Series I savings bonds.
 The interest rate on Series I bonds is indexed to inflation.
 The rate changes every six months based on the previous six months’ change in inflation.
 It resets every May and November.
 The current interest rate is 9.62% which is extremely attractive.